trungnt11/trungnt11.github.io/_posts/2019-07-13-sgd-from-scratch-fast-ai.md

 ## Gradient Descent

 We would like to find the values of `a` that minimize `mse_loss`. **Gradient descent** is an algorithm that minimizes functions.
 Given a function defined by a set of parameters, gradient descent starts with an initial set of parameter values and iteratively moves toward a set of parameter values that minimize the function.
-This iterative minimization is achieved by taking steps in the negative direction of the function gradient.
+This iterative minimization is achieved by taking steps in the negative direction of the _function gradient_.
 Here is gradient descent implemented in PyTorch:

 ```python
 a = nn.Parameter(a)